 I/We, (NRIC/Company No.)

-, (Full Name in Block Letters)
+(Full Name in Block Letters)

 of

 (Address)

-being a Member/M embers of Advanced Packaging Te chnology (M) Bhd hereby appoint
+being a Member/M lembers of Advanced Packaging Technology (M) Bhd hereb / appoint

-(NRIC)
+(N RIC)

 (Full Name in Block Letters)

 of

 (Address)

 or failing him/her (NRIC)

-5 (Full Name in Block Letters)
+(Full Name in Block Letters)

 of

 (Address)

-or failing whom, the Chairman of the meeting as my/our proxy to attend and vote for me/us and on my/our behalf at the Thirty-Second Annual General Meeting of the Company to be held at Hotel Bangi-Putrajaya, Off Persiaran Bandar, 43650 Bandar Baru Bangi, Selangor Darul Ehsan on Friday, 20 June 2014 at 11.30 a.m. and at any adjournment thereof on the following resolutions in the manner indicated below:-
+or failing whom, the Chairman of the meeting as \my/our proxy to attend and vote for \me/us and on \my/our behalf at the Thirty-Fourth Annual General Meeting of the Company to be held at Hotel Bangi-Putrajaya, Off Persiaran Bandar, 43650 Bandar Baru Bangi, Selangor Darul Ehsan on Thursday, 19 May 2016 at 12.30 p.m. and at any adjournment thereof on the following resolutions in the manner indicated below:-

-FOR AGAINST Resolution 1 To receive the Statutory Financial Statements for the year ended 31 December 2013 together with the Directors' and Auditors' Reports thereon.
-Resolution 2 To approve the payment of a final single tier tax exempt dividend of 8% net per share.
+FOR AGAINS Resolution 1 To receive the Statutory Financial Statements for the year ended 31 December 2015 together with the Directors' and Auditors' Reports thereon.
+Resolution 2 To approve the payment of a final single tier tax exempt dividend of 6% net per share.
 Resolution 3 To approve the payment of Directors' Fees.
-Resolution 4 To re-elect Mr Mah Siew Seng as Director.
+Resolution 4 To re-elect Mr Yeo Tek Ling as Director.
 Resolution 5 To re-appoint Mr Chee Sam Fatt as Director.
 Resolution 6 To re-appoint Mr Tjin Kiat @ Tan Cheng Keat as Director.
 Resolution 7 To re-appoint Dato' Haji Ghazali B. Mat Ariff as Director.
 Resolution 8 To re-appoint Dato' Law Sah Lim as Director.
 Resolution 9 To re-appoint Datuk Ismail bin Haji Ahmad as Director.
 Resolution 10 To re-appoint Mr Eu Hock Seng as Director.
 Resolution 11 To re-appoint Messrs PKF as Auditors of the Company and to authorise the Directors to fix their remuneration.
-Resolution 12 To retain Mr Mah Siew Seng as Independent Non-Executive Director.
-Resolution 13 To retain Dato' Haji Ghazali B. Mat Ariff as Independent Non-Executive Director.
-Resolution 14 To retain Mr Eu Hock Seng as Independent Non-Executive Director.
-Resolution 15 To retain Mr Ng Choo Tim as Independent Non-Executive Director.
+Resolution 12 To retain Dato' Haji Ghazali B. Mat Ariff as Independent Non-Executive Director.
+Resolution 13 To retain Mr Eu Hock Seng as Independent Non-Executive Director.
+Resolution 14 To retain Mr Ng Choo Tim as Independent Non-Executive Director.
+Resolution 15 To retain Mr Mah Siew Seng as Independent Non-Executive Director.
 Resolution 16 To approve the Proposed Renewal of Shareholders' Mandate for the Company to buy-back its own shares.